 In the Roman Empire, crucifixion was not normally used for citizens or free men, but reserved for people lower down the social ladder.
 Thus it became known as the 'slave's punishment'.
 Those higher up the social ladder, like St Paul, could demand a quick death by decapitation, which was considered more humane.
 Herod Antipas had John the Baptist beheaded, possibly because he admired or feared him.

 How do we know about crucifixion?
 Mostly from written sources like the gospels.
 But there is some archaeological evidence.

-Bodies of executed criminals were usually dumped as rubbish, to be eaten by scavenging dogs.
+Bodies of captives (see right) or executed criminals were usually dumped as rubbish, to be eaten by scavenging dogs.
 But in some cases, as with the death of Jesus, the body was retrieved by grieving relatives and friends and given a decent burial.

 After a prisoner was arrested, he was held in a cell then brought before a court which decided what to do with him.
 If he was found guilty of the charges and condemned to die by crucifixion, he was often flogged beforehand.

 Flogging involved stripping the prisoner and tying his hands to an upright post.
 A soldier stepped forward with the flagrum in his hand.
 This was a whip with a short wooden handle and leather thongs with small pieces of metal attached to the end of each thong.
 The whip fell repeatedly on the condemned man's head, shoulders and body.

 The metal pieces on the flagrum first bruised, then cut into the skin and subcutaneous tissues, producing first an oozing of blood from the capillaries and veins of the skin, and finally spurting arterial bleeding from vessels in the underlying muscles.

 Finally the skin of the back would be gaping open and the entire area would become an unrecognizable mass of torn, bleeding tissue.